econia-labs/econia/doc/doc-site/docs/off-chain/dss/data-service-stack.md

 The DSS exposes a REST API and a WebSocket server.

 The WebSocket server mainly provides notifications of any events emitted by the Econia Move package.
+It can be addressed at `ws://0.0.0.0:3001` in the default local configuration of docker compose.

 The REST API also provides all the events emitted by the Econia Move package., as well as aggregated data like order history and order book state.
+It can be addressed at `http://0.0.0.0:3000` in the default local configuration of docker compose.

 In order to access the WebSocket server, connect to the following URL: `ws://your-host/[JWT]` where `[JWT]` is a JSON Web Token (JWT).
 To get a JWT, query the REST API at `http://your-host/rpc/jwt` with the HTTP method `POST` and `{"channels": […]}` as a payload, where `[…]` is a list of the names of the channels you want to receive notifications for.